 New Craft Vendors:

-For more information visit www.fsgw.org and click on Washington Folk Festival in the left hand column under Summer Activities.
+For more information about the Festival, visit www.fsgw.org and click on Washington Folk Festival in the left hand column under Summer Activities.